shirus29cools/Microsoft-Word-Download-cooler/README.txt

 THIS IS A VIRUS MADE BY ME!
 IM NOT RESPONSIBLE FOR ANY DAMAGES!

 Trojan.BAT.HappyPong is a dangerous virus that edit the registry.
-It can be ran on Windows XP and up.
+It can be ran on Windows Vista and up.
+This virus cannot be run on Windows XP because it might have errors.

 Name:HappyPong, HappyPong.exe, fukpong, fukpong.exe
 Type: Trojan